lolaedun/lom/README.md

 #### User story: As a user, I would like to get information on following the daily skincare routine in order to maintain consistency.
 * **Plan**
-My plan is to create a skincare section that highlights the problem areas to look for as well as daily routines for maintenance and managing flare ups.
+My plan is to create a skincare section that highlights the problem areas on the skin to watch out for.
+I would also like to include daily routines for maintenance and managing flare ups.

 * **Implementation**

-I added a nav bar with scroll spy to quickly move to various sections.
+I added a nav bar with scroll spy to quickly move to various sections and a JavaScript fucntion to collapse the menu on smaller devices after a selection has been made.
-I also added 3 main cards with buttons on the top section of home page which provide the same function.
+I also added 3 main cards with buttons on the top section of home page which provide the same function of scrolling quickly to the desired section.
 I added a image background to distinguish this section from the others and grouped the treatments and daily care into different list groups with short notes for extra information.